hammadahamed/jsonvisualizer/README.md

 So thank my enthu for creating this wonderful application and also, @jsoncrack repo which gave this project idea.
 This is my own implementation using RAW Data Structures.
 So, No complaints on Performance difference or features ;)

+`What's differenct from the project's inspiration ?`
+- Better relative postitioning (Achieved with close parsing on on Raw json)
+- Better fault tolerance